yaromacarano/CICD-todoApp/README.md

 The deployment flow uses `scripts/deploy-ecs.sh`.
 The script creates a task definition file from `aws/task-definition-template.json`, registers a new ECS task definition revision, and updates the ECS service.

 More pipeline details are documented in `docs/04-gitlab-ci-pipeline.md`.

+The GitLab CI pipeline runs on a self-hosted GitLab Runner hosted on an AWS EC2 instance.

 ## Screenshots and proof